Jean-Yves Duclos

-Jean-Yves Duclos (/fr/; born 1965) is a Canadian economist and politician.
-A member of the Liberal Party, he has been the Member of Parliament (MP) for Québec since 2015.
-He previously served as Minister of Families, Children and Social Development from 2015 to 2019, President of the Treasury Board from 2019 to 2021, Minister of Health from 2021 to 2023, and Minister of Public Services and Procurement from 2023 to 2025.
+Jean-Yves Duclos (/fr/; born 1965) is a Canadian economist and politician who has been the member of Parliament (MP) for Québec Centre since 2015.
+A member of the Liberal Party, Duclos previously served as Minister of Families, Children and Social Development from 2015 to 2019, President of the Treasury Board from 2019 to 2021, Minister of Health from 2021 to 2023, and Minister of Public Services and Procurement from 2023 to 2025.

 Early career and education

 Duclos attended the University of Alberta, where he earned an undergraduate degree in economics, followed by graduate and doctoral studies in economics at the London School of Economics.
 His doctoral thesis in 1992 was titled "Progressivity, equity and the take-up of state benefits, with application to the 1985 British tax and benefit system".
 Prior to his election to the House of Commons, he headed the economics department at Université Laval and was the president-elect of the Canadian Economics Association.
 He was elected a Fellow of the Royal Society of Canada in 2014.